KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 Like all aspects, Built-In Aspects are relayed in the Feature object, through the `createFeature()` function.

-#### Feature.name
+- **Feature.name**

   ?? pull from JavaDoc ... discuss uniqueness and useages for single-source of truth ??
 REFERENCE OTHER PARTS-OF-DOC

-#### Feature.enabled
+- **Feature.enabled**

   ?? pull from JavaDoc ... discuss dynamic enablement, AND verifying existance ??
 REFERENCE OTHER PARTS-OF-DOC

-#### Feature.publicFace
+- **Feature.publicFace**

   ?? pull from JavaDoc ... ??
 REFERENCE OTHER PARTS-OF-DOC

-#### Feature.appWillStart
+- **Feature.appWillStart**

   ?? pull from JavaDoc ... ??
 REFERENCE application life cycle

-#### Feature.appDidStart
+- **Feature.appDidStart**

   ?? pull from JavaDoc ... ??
 REFERENCE application life cycle

-### Extendable Aspects
+#### extendable aspects

 Extendable aspects are promoted by external packages (_or self defined in your project_).
 They provide feature-u integration with other